CSALabsAutomation/azure-cosmos-db-optimization-concurrency/steps/01_troubleshooting-azure-cosmos-db-performance/documentation.md

 * You will also give permission for Azure Cosmos DB to access and surface this data in your logs.

-To enable this feature,follow the steps mentioned below.
+To enable this feature, follow the steps mentioned below.

 i.
 Navigate to your Azure Cosmod DB account.